 Before joining Pew in 2015, Nokes practiced law with the nationally-recognized Exempt Organizations team at Caplin & Drysdale, Chartered (Washington, D.C.), where she was promoted to Of Counsel in 2011 and was elected to Member of the firm in 2014.
 In this role, she provided comprehensive legal, tax, transactional, and governance advice to complex nonprofits, including some of the nation’s largest charities and foundations, educational and cultural institutions, advocacy groups, international philanthropies, and their affiliated entities.
 She also advised donors regarding their charitable giving alternatives implemented through the use of wills, trusts, donor-advised funds, family foundations, and other vehicles.
 Nokes regularly represented clients in complex IRS examinations and disputes with state attorneys general, and before the Treasury Department and congressional tax-writing committees with regard to proposed or recently-enacted laws and regulations.
 She was named a 2015-16 “Rising Star” in the field of Nonprofit Organizations Law by Washington, D.C., Super Lawyers.

-Nokes earned her law degree in 2004 from Georgetown University Law Center (magna cum laude, Order of the Coif), where she was a senior writing fellow and managing editor of the law review.
-She also holds a bachelor’s degree from the Eastman School of Music and a master’s degree from the Manhattan School of Music.
+At Georgetown University Law Center, Nokes was a senior writing fellow and managing editor of the law review.
 Before entering the legal profession, Nokes was a professional musician, performing with orchestras in New York City and in the Washington, D.C. metropolitan region, and serving as the principal flutist of the United States Air Force Band in Washington, D.C.

 - "Navigating Chapter 42: A Road Map for Foundation Advisors," (Taxation of Exempts, March/April 2014)